This article is part of the EduKink library.

 If you might be shopping, bring a sturdy bag, e.g. a zippable backpack.
 Smaller booths don't have bags, and plastic bags don't stand up to the jostling crowd.

-Some of the side streets do have booths on them.
+Many of the side streets do have booths on them.
 This can provide a welcome respite from the crowds.
+FolsomStreetFair.com/fair-map.php maps the side streets.

-Some club booths are for members only, e.g. Janus and sometimes Odyssey/Fringe have a shaded seating area for members.
-They also have an information table and a charity scene space.
+Some club booths have members-only sections, e.g. Janus and sometimes Odyssey/Fringe have a shaded seating area for members.
+They also have an information table and a charity scene space. ("Give 'til it hurts")

 This is not a good time to start a new diet or make other lifestyle changes.
 Fainting is rarely erotic.
 You'll have enough surprises and stresses without messing with your body chemistry and habits.

-Some people get overwhelmed with the shopping options, and end up with disused items at the back of their closet.
+Some people get overwhelmed with the shopping options, and buy items that end up disused at the back of their closet.
 One rule of thumb is "What specific scenes will I use this in, over the next 12 months."
 When in doubt, ask someone else's opinion.

 If you have a large or delicate costume or rig, e.g. a pony cart, parade it very early (done by noon), or only on a side street.